 There are 4 types of Trademark Assignment, which are as follows:

-3. Assignment with Goodwill: When the Trademark owner transfers his Trademark with “rights and the value of the brand” which is calculated on the basis of various factors, is called Assignment with Goodwill.
+- Assignment with Goodwill: When the Trademark owner transfers his Trademark with “rights and the value of the brand” which is calculated based on various factors, is called Assignment with Goodwill.
 For example “Dalda” is selling its name to someone by permitting the use of goodwill and in consideration takes a value amount for goodwill.

 Documents Required for Trademark Assignment:

-4. Any other details as may require while drafting the deed.
+- Any other details may require while drafting the deed.

 Procedure For Trademark Assignment:

-1. Drafting of Assignment Deed: on the basis of details provided by the Trademark Owner (Assignor) and Buyer (Assignee) an Assignment Deed has to be drafted with due care by mentioned all the Terms and Conditions associated with both the parties.
+- Drafting of Assignment Deed: based on details provided by the Trademark Owner (Assignor) and Buyer (Assignee), an Assignment Deed has to be drafted with due care by mentioning all the Terms and Conditions associated with both the parties.
 The Parties have to pay adequate stamp duty, which shall not be less than @ 5% of consideration value, and get notarized.

 - Preparation of Assignment Trademark Form (TM-P): After completion of Drafting of Assignment Deed, the next stage is to Preparation of Assignment Trademark Form (TM-P) which the form shall contain all the annexures as attachments.

 - Filing of Form at Trademark Authority: After completing all the work, the file has to be submitted with Trademark Authority within 3 months from the date of execution of the Trademark Assignment Deed.